Chris Martin Introduces a New Tonewood on the CEO-9

 Guitars with hardwood tops work very well with slide, and they are also favored by players of Blues and Americana music in general.
 Had Martin made this guitar decades ago, I suspect the late-great Leon Redbone would have had one in his harem of cool old guitars.

-I don’t even play slide guitar, but after five minutes with the CEO-9 I was ripping through some fingerstyle Blues in an alternate tuning and wishing I had the kind of cash flow that could grant my long-time wish to own a Martin made with a solid-wood top – and the budget to have it be one of the 50 instruments in this limited edition.
+I don’t even play slide guitar, but after five minutes with the CEO-9 I was ripping through some fingerstyle Blues in an alternate tuning and wishing I had the kind of cash flow that could grant my long-time wish to own a Martin made with a solid-wood top.

 And that is on man’s word on…